nicotsou/nicotsou.com/content/blog/tltr-typescript-namespaces/index.md

 ---
 title: Master Namespaces In TypeScript
 date: '2023-04-27T22:12:00.000Z'
-description: Learn how to use namespaces and how they help on creating type definition files.
+description: Learn how to use namespaces and how they help in creating type definition files.
 type: post
 cover: './cover.jpg'
 ---